-- git; - an appropriate C++ compiler (e.g. GCC 5 or above, or clang); - Python version >= 2.7 (version >= 3.0 strongly recommended); - the zlib compression library and its corresponding development header/include files; - the Eigen template library (only consists of development header/include files); - Qt version >= 5.5, its corresponding development header/include files, and the executables required to compile the code.
+- an appropriate C++ compiler (e.g. GCC 5 or above, or clang); - Python version >= 3.3;

+- the zlib compression library and its corresponding development header/include files; - the Eigen template library (only consists of development header/include files); - Qt version >= 5.5, its corresponding development header/include files, and the executables required to compile the code.
 Note that this can be broken up into several packages, depending on how your distribution has chosen to distribute this.
-You will need to get those that provide these Qt modules: Core, GUI, OpenGL, SVG, and the gmake, rcc & moc executables (note these will probably be included in one of the other packages); - [optional] the TIFF library and utilities version >= 4.0, and its corresponding development header/include files; - [optional] the FFTW library version >= 3.0, and its corresponding development header/include files; - [optional] the PNG library and its corresponding development header/include files.
+You will need to get those that provide these Qt modules: Core, GUI, OpenGL, SVG, and the qmake, rcc & moc executables (note these will probably be included in one of the other packages); - [optional] the TIFF library and utilities version >= 4.0, and its corresponding development header/include files; - [optional] the FFTW library version >= 3.0, and its corresponding development header/include files; - [optional] the PNG library and its corresponding development header/include files.